History of autism: Start of the neurodiversity movement

 American schizophrenic Judi Chamberlin's 1978 book On Our Own: Patient Controlled Alternatives to the Mental Health System was a notable voice against the damage caused by "forced treatment" of brain conditions.
 The book was an important driver of the psychiatric survivors movement.
+(Chamberlin's American lawyer husband Ted Chabasinski had been institutionalised for his autism when a child, and was himself an important part of that movement).

 The United Nations declared 1981 the International Year of Disabled Persons.
 This gave increased focus on people with disabilities in many countries.
 The physically disabled British musician Ian Dury released the song Spasticus Autisticus in protest to elements of the year.

-In 1983, building on developments over the previous twenty years, the disabled British academic Mike Oliver coined the term "social model of disability", which posits that "disability" is caused by a lack of acceptance by society of people's non-typical natures.
-This was contrasted with the "medical model of disability", which posits that disability is that non-typical nature itself.
+In 1983, building on developments over the previous twenty years, the disabled British academic Mike Oliver coined the term "social model of disability", which posits that "disability" is caused by the inaccessibility and non-acceptance of larger society towards disabled people's impairments.
+This was contrasted with the "medical model of disability", which posits that disability is the impairment itself.

-American Jim Sinclair is credited as the first person to communicate the "anti-cure" or "autism rights" perspective in the late 1980s.
-In 1992, Sinclair co-founded the Autism Network International (ANI) with Kathy Grant and Donna Williams.
+American Autistic activist Jim Sinclair is credited as the first person to communicate the "anti-cure" or "autism rights" perspective in the late 1980s.
+In 1992, Sinclair co-founded the Autism Network International (ANI) with fellow Autistic activists Kathy Grant (American) and Donna Williams (Australian).
 ANI is an organization that publishes newsletters "written by and for autistic people".
 This grew into the autism rights movement.

-Neurodiversity is the idea that people can think differently to the norm without those differences being a medical problem.
-Australian sociologist Judy Singer and American self-advocate Jane Meyerdin coined the term in 1998.
+Neurodiversity is the umbrella term used to describe the various ways people think and see the world, including those who do so in a manner different to the norm.
+Neurodiversity states that there is no correct or normal way to view and interact with the world.
+Its first use was in the late 1990s on the mailing list "Independent Living".
+Australian sociologist Judy Singer and American autism self-advocate Jane Meyerding were early noted users of the term in 1998.
 It was used by the group known as the "Institute for the Study of the Neurologically Typical" (INST).
 The term first appeared in print in the September 1998 article Neurodiversity in The Atlantic, by American journalist Harvey Blume.

-The term neurodivergent was later coined in 2000 by American neurodiversity activist Kassiane Asasumasu.
+The term neurodivergent was coined in 2000 by Autistic American neurodiversity activist Kassiane Asasumasu.
+She includes all forms of atypical neurotypes in her definition.
+Neurodivergent is used by many today to describe anyone who have a different way of processing societal cues and sensory inputs and a different way of perceiving social norms than the neurotypical (non-Neurodivergent majority) population.